 - d.
 Trees and shrubs provide important and critical hydrological functions in the landscape as they reduce the rate of erosion by protecting the soil from rain impacts and hold soil in place with their roots.
-Consider increased native plant density and diversity through the planting of understory canopy and ground cover. - e.
+Consider increased native plant density and diversity through the planting of understory canopy and ground cover. g.
+Consider a range of hard and soft landscaping treatments that create visual interest and provide a sense of enclosure at a human scale.
+Landscaped open space should be designed with a diversity of colours, textures and plant materials and provide a visually interesting environment. - e.
 Larger growing shade trees should be planted along street edges.
 Street trees are generally spaced 6.0 to 9.0 metres apart. - f.
 Landscaping should consist of native plantings and trees to provide support for pollinators and birds.